 You back four teams to win, but spread your bets out into a number of multiples.
 You have six doubles, four trebles and one four-fold.
 There are no singles in a Yankee bet.

-If you were to pick 4 different teams and add them to your bet slip at the following odds:
+You pick 4 different teams and add them to your bet slip at the following odds:

 - A (2.0)

 - B (3.0)

 - C (1.5)

 - D (4.0)

 The Yankee would consist of 11 bets as we stated previously.
 These would be:

-|Fourfold||Teams A & B & C & D|
+|Fourfold||A & B & C & D|

-As we said, you need at least two teams to win, if this happens, you will get a return.
+You need at least two selections to win to get a return.
 Let’s say Teams A (2.0) & B (3.0) won.
 This would give you a return of £60 assuming your stake was £10 per bet.
 This would leave you down, as your total stake on the entire Yankee would be £110.

-If Teams A (2.0), B (3.0) & C (1.5) won, you would win one of the trebles and 3 of the trebles.
-So your payout would be £90 from your treble, and £135 from the trebles, giving you a total return of £225 from your £110 stake.
+If teams A (2.0), B (3.0) & C (1.5) won, you would win one of the trebles and 3 of the doubles.
+So your payout would be £90 from your treble, and £135 from the doubles, giving you a total return of £225 from your £110 stake.